ThomasJHoltamIII/prework-study-guide/README.md

 ## PS

 This was actually more fun than I anticipated, I was pretty worried it would be majorly hard.
-I suppose the ramp up will come later in the actual course, however I was pleased to find out that the programming I had done in High School, which was mostly in a modified JavaScript language, was hugley helpfull in following along with the coursework that helped me build this studyguide.
+I suppose the ramp up will come later in the actual course, however I was pleased to find out that the programming I had done in High School, which was mostly in a modified JavaScript language, was hugely helpful in following along with the coursework that helped me build this study guide.
 I am looking forward to ramping up and to look back on this as a starting point.
-Its always exciting to start on something duanting and I hope to one day have a sharp skillset that started right here.
-Im pretty sure maybe only a future instructor will ever give this README a passing glace, and if so or if not I hope the reader is well.
+It's always exciting to start on something daunting and I hope to one day have a sharp skill set that started right here.
+I'm pretty sure maybe only a future instructor will ever give this README a passing glance, and if so or if not I hope the reader is well.

 Thanks for reading!